Sex strike

 Ukrainian activist group Femen calling for a sex strike to protest against the sexual exploitation of women.

-A sex strike (sex boycott), or more formally known as Lysistratic nonaction (a nod to the Ancient Greek comedy Lysistrata), is a method of nonviolent resistance in which one or more persons refrain from or refuse sex with partners until policy or social demands are met.
+A sex strike (sex boycott), more formally known as Lysistratic nonaction (a reference to the Ancient Greek comedy Lysistrata), is a method of nonviolent resistance in which one or more persons refrain from or refuse sex with partners until policy or social demands are met.
 It is a form of temporary sexual abstinence.
 Sex strikes have been used to protest many issues, from war to gang violence to policies.

 The effectiveness of sex strikes is contested.